Executive Brief

 Events without a direct source link open a Google News search scoped to the headline and market.

-Middle East medium sour (Arab Light/Medium, Saudi Aramco & ADNOC term contracts) at 62% of value.
+Middle East medium sour (Arab Light, Arab Medium: Saudi Aramco, ADNOC) at 58% of value.
 The cube spans by source / technology (solar, wind, gas, nuclear, hydro, storage) / by application (residential, commercial, industrial, utility) / by end use / by capacity / rating, with sub-segment shares anchored to peer-firm breakdowns and committee-reviewed sizing.
 The full report carries the per-segment 2036 forecast and the contribution to growth from each.

-Kanto Region ran 42% of the 2025 pool, roughly $29.7B in absolute terms.
+Kanto ran 38% of the 2025 pool, roughly $34.1B in absolute terms.
 Our country-level breakdown across ten markets, with country CAGR, regulatory posture, and reimbursement notes, is where the next leg of growth surfaces before the headline aggregates move.
 That sits in the full report.

-Top of our list on the upside: petrochemical feedstock pivot, with strategic stockpile rotation a close second.
-The binding constraint over the next twenty-four months is yen depreciation impact.
+Top of our list on the upside: strategic petroleum reserve rotation mandates, with middle east geopolitical supply premiums a close second.
+The binding constraint over the next twenty-four months is structural fuel demand contraction.
 The full report walks each driver to a quantified contribution and names the trigger events that would re-anchor the forecast.

 Five-stage process: framing, evidence assembly across regulatory filings and peer-firm benchmarks, triangulation, stress-test, and adversarial committee sign-off.
 Nothing publishes without the committee.
 Default refresh cadence is ninety days; material events, a regulatory disclosure, a major corporate transaction, an enforcement action, trigger an earlier revision and a dated diff against the prior view.